telerik/reporting-docs/using-reports-in-applications/call-the-report-engine-via-apis/export-report-in-silverlight.md

 Since we’ve used an asynchronous method and we do not know when the render would finish, we need to handle the          [Telerik.Reporting.Service.SilverlightClient.ReportServiceClient.RenderCompleted](/reporting/api/Telerik.Reporting.Service.SilverlightClient.ReportServiceClient#Telerik_Reporting_Service_SilverlightClient_ReportServiceClient_RenderCompleted)            event.
 In the RenderCompleted event we get the result from the rendering and decide what to do with it -  in this case write down the report.

->note We invoke the       [ShowDialog](http://msdn.microsoft.com/en-us/library/system.windows.controls.savefiledialog.showdialog(VS.95).aspx)        method prior to having the rendered report, because the dialog box, can only be called from user-initiated code, such as a button Click event.
+> We invoke the       [ShowDialog](http://msdn.microsoft.com/en-us/library/system.windows.controls.savefiledialog.showdialog(VS.95).aspx)        method prior to having the rendered report, because the dialog box, can only be called from user-initiated code, such as a button Click event.
 If ShowDialog is called from code that is not user-initiated, a SecurityException is thrown.

 ````C#